Listed company – director to notify market operator of shareholdings etc.

 - Do you have any interests which should be and were not notified to the market operator?

-“Did you notify the market operator of your interests?”
+- Has ASIC made an order relieving you of your requirements to notify the market operator of your interests?

 What can you be sentenced to for this charge?